Anti-Bird flu measures in place across Great Britain

 - Published

-All bird keepers in England, Scotland and Wales must implement strict biosecurity measures to stop bird flu spreading, the government has announced.
+Bird keepers in England, Scotland and Wales must implement strict biosecurity measures to stop bird flu spreading, the government has announced.

-The Department of Agriculture introduced the measure on Monday amid the country's largest ever outbreak of avian flu.
+The Department for Environment, Food and Rural Affairs introduced the measure amid the country's largest ever bird flu outbreak.

 It follows regional indoor housing measures introduced last week in Norfolk, Suffolk and parts of Essex.